 A child runs down the street, waving his arms around.
-He yells unabashedly, zig-zagging and rolling from one side of the pavement to the other.
+He yells unabashedly, zig-zagging and rollicking from one side of the pavement to the other.
 Some would find that image alarming.
-"That captivates us," Polo & Pan say in unison.
+"This captivates us," Polo & Pan say in unison.
 "This image represents someone letting themselves go, having no fear of self-expression."
-Since 2013, the two Parisian DJs have been dedicating their music to their favourite theme: carelessness.
-They are often compared to Disney cartoons, and embrace a "sort of naïveté" that allows them to go back to instinctive "essentially very simple things".
+Since 2013, the two Parisian DJs have been dedicating their music to their favourite theme: being carefree.
+They are often compared to Disney cartoons, and embrace a "sort of naïveté" that allows them to go back to instinctive and "essentially very simple things".
 On 19 May this year, Polo & Pan summarised three years of "cherished childhood memories" in their album Caravelle.

 Mick Jagger and the Space Jungle